mohsinkaleem/useful-chrome-extensions/dark-reader/README.md

 **Note**: Requires ImageMagick installed (`brew install imagemagick` on macOS)

 ## Browser Support
-Both modes default to "Off" - choose the mode that works best for each page

 - Chrome 88+
 - Edge 88+
 - Any Chromium-based browser supporting Manifest V3